Ryan out for season with right forearm injury

 This browser does not support the video element.

-With Ryan set to miss some time -- and perhaps as much as the rest of the season, given how many games remain on the schedule -- the Dodgers will turn to Walker Buehler to fill in that spot in the rotation.
+With Ryan set to miss the rest of the season – and possibly beyond that – the Dodgers will turn to Walker Buehler to fill in that spot in the rotation.
 Buehler made three rehab starts with Triple-A Oklahoma City and is scheduled to pitch on Wednesday against the Brewers in Milwaukee.

-If the Dodgers are in need of a sixth starter during tough stretches, they can also turn to Landon Knack, who will be activated on Sunday and serve out of the bullpen, or Bobby Miller, who continues to work through his mechanics in Oklahoma City.
+If the Dodgers are in need of a sixth starter during tough stretches, they can also turn to Landon Knack, who was activated on Sunday to serve out of the bullpen, Bobby Miller, who continues to work through his mechanics in Oklahoma City, or Justin Wrobleski.

 More from MLB.com